ivandzen/neon-erc20-example/README.md

   Copy Base59 encoded string returned by this command in line like:

-  > pubkey: BFKkPtYHXVZKkbkdp9SCQLAM8tr89c4KvHMc9vm6b6t8
+  > Creating token 3CZZw1DhdzhmWkCBddvDFcPHJsRzG4SktcYg6MtNKY5Z

 8. Convert this Base58 address representation into HEX using [this service](https://appdevtools.com/base58-encoder-decoder) and copy resulting value

-9. Replace 3rd argument of NeonERC20Wrapper by value got on previous step *NOTE* Add 0x prefix to it
+9. Replace 3rd argument of NeonERC20Wrapper (line 58) by value got on previous step *NOTE* Add 0x prefix to it

 10. Load ERC20Example.sol file into [Remix](https://remix.ethereum.org) then compile and deploy it using Injected Web3 Environment on page "Deploy & run transactions" *NOTE* you should be connected to the same Metamask account that was supplied with airdrop on step 5 and to the same network that was setup on step 4.

 11. Call getWrappedAddress function and copy resulting ERC20 wrapper contract address

+12. Import newly created token into Metamask.
+Balance should be 0

 12. Run mint_erc20_wrapped_token.py script with 2 arguments:
-  - first - contract address copied on the previous step
+  - first - contract address got on the step 11
   - second - your Metamask wallet address

   For example:

     > python3 mint_erc20_wrapped_token.py 0xb19665132A95e06887e085564e43635eCC24e139 0xf71c4DACa893E5333982e2956C5ED9B648818376

+  After successfull execution balance should change to 1000